Frasan00/hysteria-orm/README.md

 ### Query-builder

 - It's used to create more complex queries that are not supported by the standard methods
+- all select-where-relations-orderby columns are partially type safe, they can both be a specifico column in the Model or a string

 ```typescript
 import { User } from "./User";